toasthead/copycat/README.md

 Ideas on Using with Strategies
 ==============================
 1. NinjaTrader strategies are notoriously difficult to synchronize with the underlying accounts.
+If you understand then you don't stand under.
 2. So, Derk suggests, you create a minimum of 3 Sim accounts for each Strategy so you can synchronize the underlying accounts.
 3. I am not going to use the word "Sim" because for some reason NinjaTrader thinks that is mandatory.
-4. SimTest1A, SimTest1B, SimTest1C.
+4. Create SimTest1A, SimTest1B, SimTest1C simulation accounts before connecting to your live data feed.
+Set the commission and cash balance as you see fit.
 I used the werd.
+5. Derk suggest you create a Sim account for garbage.
+Create a Sim account called SimGarbageMan.
+Why?
+So you can swap out Kitten follows from the Cat leader account without disabling too much shat.
-5. Now, suppose you have a strategy on a 1m chart called "Bullshit".
+6. Now, suppose you have a strategy on a 1m chart called "Bullshit".
 You assign that strategy and/or chart to SimTest1A account.
 You add CopyCat with SimTest1A as the Cat (leader).
 I say strategy bcuz you might be a fancy mutherfucker who does strats without charts.
 Still the Cat is the Cat and not a Kitten.
-6. Add CopyCat and the Leader Cat is SimTest1A and the follower is SimTest1B and activate it.
+7. Add CopyCat and the Leader Cat is SimTest1A and the follower is SimTest1B and activate it.
 Every trade SimTest1A takes will be copied to SimTest1B.
-7. Here is where it gets fun.
+8. Here is where it gets fun.
-8. Set up a 2nd chart with SimTest1B as the account.
+9. Set up a 2nd chart with SimTest1B as the account.
 It doesn't need a strategy.
 Add CopyCat with SimTest1B as the Cat and then add your actual personal or prop firm accounts as Kittens.
 Now you can either safely synchronize yourself to a running strategy on SimTest1A via SimTest1B or after synchronizing you can easily exit if you want to manually manage the trade.
-9. asdf
+10. asdf

 TODO
 ====